Region Overviews: Alaska Travel Guide: Overview

 More than just a state, the “Last Frontier” lives up to its reputation as one of the world’s last great wild places.

 It feels like the ends of the Earth... a place that few humans have seen.
 Glaciers plunge down mountains to waters brimming with sea life.
 You marvel at Kachemak Bay's dramatic weather.
 And at the wildflowers and rushing waterfalls on the Kenai Peninsula.
-Your sense of the wilderness will never be the same after this.
+Your sense of the wilderness will never be the same after our Alaska hiking tour.

 THIS ITINERARY: 6 days, 5 nights